 Articles highlighting veterinary investigations of disease incidents in sheep flocks, cattle herds and other livestock species, mostly in New South Wales, Australia that may prove of interest to veterinarians and students of veterinary science.

 This site is maintained by District Veterinarians of New South Wales.
-District Veterinarians work with Local Land Services (LLS), formerly known as Livestock Health and Pest Authorities (LHPA) formerly known as Rural Lands Protection Boards (RLPB) formerly known as Pastures Protection (PP) Boards in NSW, Australia.
+District Veterinarians work with Local Land Services (LLS), formerly known as Livestock Health and Pest Authorities (LHPA), formerly known as Rural Lands Protection Boards (RLPB), formerly known as Pastures Protection (PP) Boards in NSW, Australia.

 WARNING

 This site contains images of animals under investigation by veterinary authorities.
-These images are instructional but may give offence to a non-target audience.
+These images are

 To make a comment or to contribute an article, go to the Contact Us page.